garyburke888/the_performance_academy_v1/TESTING.md

     -   Class categories are linked directly form the dropdown menu, under classes and class types are actually used as the main nav items themselves.
 -   sort classes to adjust the order according to my needs.
     -   Full sorting capabilities are available on the classes page which includes age (youngest-oldest/oldest-youngest), price (low-high/high-low), name (a-z/z-a) or category (a-z/z-a).
--   be able to to search for specific classes, to quickley find what I need.
+-   be able to search for specific classes, to quickly find what I need.
-    -   Users can search directly form the main nav on all screen sizes, the search function will search class titles and descriptions.
+    -   Users can search directly from the main nav on all screen sizes, the search function will search class titles and descriptions.
 -   access class details, to get more information on the class.
     -   Each class card on the classes page features a link to full 'class details'.
 -   be able to choose a class, to book according to my needs.
-    -   Each class detail page features an 'add to bag' button to allow users to quickley add that item to their bag.
+    -   Each class detail page features an 'add to bag' button to allow users to quickly add that item to their bag.
--   read information about performaing arts in general, with a view to exploring new classes / styles.
+-   read information about performing arts in general, with a view to exploring new classes / styles.
     -   The site features a Blog, which contains relevant articles as posted by the school admin.
 It also features Boards which are moderated by admin but are for users to chat to each other, about performing arts related topics.

 ### Manage Shopping Bag and Make Booking
 As a **site visitor**, I want to...
 -   see all my items in a shopping bag, so that I have an overview of my potential booking.
     -   When a user adds an item to their bag, a side drawer opens up with a summary of contents, which a user can click and it will take them to the full bag page.
 This page can also be accessed at any time by the bag icon in the main nav.
--   be able to reduce / increase quantity, so that I can order my prefered amount.
+-   be able to reduce / increase quantity, so that I can order my preferred amount.
     -   Each class detail page features a quantity form field which can be adjusted to their needs, this also is a feature of the shopping bag page.
 -   be able to remove an item from my cart, so that I can manage my shopping bag efficiently.
     -   The shopping bag contains a quick 'remove' link which allows this action.